SerNet/verinice-veo-accounts/doc/index.md

 * `account:delete`
 * `account:update`

-These roles are currently only granted to a veo client's main account that is created along with the veo client itself.
+These roles are currently only granted to a veo client's initial account that is created in a brand-new veo client.

 ### Client lifecycle
 Veo-accounts is responsible for managing veo client groups in Keycloak and listens to client lifecycle events via AMQP.
 See [Events](./events.md).